trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

 - `transactionHash: DATA` : Hash of the transaction to trace.
-- `options?: TransactionTraceOptions` : See options in source.
+- `options?: Ethereum.TransactionTraceOptions` : See options in source.

 ##### Returns

-`Promise<TraceTransactionResult>` : Returns the `gas`, `structLogs`, and `returnValue` for the traced transaction.
+`Promise<Ethereum.TraceTransactionResult>` : Returns the `gas`, `structLogs`, and `returnValue` for the traced transaction.
 The `structLogs` are an array of logs, which contains the following fields:

 - `depth`: The execution depth.
 - `error`: Information about an error, if one occurred.